top of page

 A textile wardrobe can bring balance and cohesiveness to an otherwise blank, sterile space.

-Easy Ways to Personalize Your Canvas Closets
+Easy Personalization for Your Canvas Closets

 Wicker and textile baskets holding clothes